UBC-LFS/lfs-course-eval-server/src/scripts/README.md

-Run using babel-node.
-You can install babel-node using
+The scripts in this directory require babel-cli.
+You can install it using

 `npm install -g babel-cli`

-And run scripts in this folder using
+And run scripts in this directory using

 `babel-node <script name>` for Mac